AI detection that explains its reasoning. Determine if content is human-written, AI-generated, or a collaboration.

 sudo systemctl restart ollama

-The gpt-oss-120b model (117B parameters) produces the most thorough analysis but can take 30-60 seconds.
-If speed is more important, switch to the smaller model:
+The gpt-oss-120b model (117B parameters) produces thorough analysis but can take 30-60 seconds.
+For faster results:

-The 20b model is roughly 2-3x faster with slightly lower quality.
+The 20b model is 2-3x faster with slightly lower quality.
 Both are free through Puter.

 You can run GPT-OSS locally for free using Ollama.
 No API key, no usage limits, no data leaves your computer.